-21. Disclosure of the issue or existence of a warrant, the interception of a communication or the content of an intercepted communication (identifiable as such) is generally prohibited.33 As in the United Kingdom, intercept product is inadmissible in criminal trials:34 the primary purpose of interception is to gather intelligence to prevent or detect serious crime, and not directly to gather evidence for use in any legal proceedings.35
+21. Disclosure of the issue or existence of a warrant, the interception of a communication or the content of an intercepted communication (identifiable as such) is generally prohibited.35 As is generally the case in the United Kingdom, intercept product is inadmissible in criminal trials:36 the primary purpose of interception is to gather intelligence to prevent or detect serious crime, and not directly to gather evidence for use in any legal proceedings.37

-Acquisition and disclosure of communications data36
+Acquisition and disclosure of communications data38

 - 22. Chapter II of Part I provides a framework for access to and the handling of communications data, as distinguished from the content of communications (which is governed by Chapter I).
-Communications data are data about the use made of a telecommunications or postal service, excluding the contents of communications themselves.37 They are sometimes described as the "who, how, when and where" of a communication.
-For example, in relation to a postal item, communications data means anything written on the outside of the item. - 23.
+Communications data are data about the use made of a telecommunications or postal service, excluding the contents of communications themselves.39 They are sometimes described as the "who, how, when and where" of a communication.
+For example, in relation to a postal item, communications data means anything written on the outside of the item.
+The powers under Chapter II of Part I are most commonly used in relation to electronic data. - 23.
 A test of necessity must be met before any communications data are obtained.
 The assessment of necessity is one made by a designated person (this is a person designated for these purposes, see below).
-A designated person must not only consider it necessary to obtain the communications data but must also consider the conduct involved in obtaining the communications data to be proportionate to what it is sought to be achieved.38
+A designated person must not only consider it necessary to obtain the communications data but must also consider the conduct involved in

-33 And may in certain circumstances amount to the commission of a criminal offence: section 16.
+35 And may in certain circumstances amount to the commission of a criminal offence: section 16.

-35 This is apparent from the structure of Chapter I of Part I of RIPL and the definition of serious crime in section 67(3) which in Chapter I of Part I "shall not include a reference to gathering evidence for use in any legal proceedings."
+37 This is apparent from the structure of Chapter I of Part I of RIPL and the definition of serious crime in section 67(3) which in Chapter I of Part I "shall not include a reference to gathering evidence for use in any legal proceedings."

-36 Chapter II of Part I sections 17 - 20.
+38 Chapter II of Part I sections 17 - 20.

-37 The meaning of "communications data" is explained in section 67(3).
+39 The meaning of "communications data" is explained in section 67(3).